Skip to content

 anvil run --config-file ./yaml/orgs.yaml --log-level ERROR

-anvil auth check --config-file ./yaml/orgs.yaml --log-level WARNING
+anvil validate --auth --config-file ./yaml/orgs.yaml --log-level WARNING

 anvil graph --config-file ./yaml/orgs.yaml --log-level INFO